MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer.md

 Run each line using `F5`, or similar.

-### User identity control for connecting to Kusto.Explorer
+### Control the user identity connecting to Kusto.Explorer

 The default security model for new connections is AAD-Federated security.
 Authentication is done through the